operator670/google-cloud-terraform/README.md

 The infrastructure adopts a **Unified Blueprint Architecture** to maximize code reuse and eliminate configuration drift.

 ### 1. Composition Blueprint (`modules/composition`)
 The core architectural logic is centralized in the `modules/composition/environment` module.
 This "Blueprint" defines the standard reference architecture (VPC, Compute, GKE, Databases, IAM) that is instantiated across all environments.
-Changes made to this blueprint are automatically propagated, ensuring that `dev` and `prod` remain architecturally consistent.

 ### 2. Environment Configurations (`environments/*`)
 Environments are purposefully lightweight.
 They consume the **Composition Blueprint** and apply environment-specific configurations via variables (e.g., machine types, cluster sizes, high-availability settings).